muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

-Haha there is a famour archeolog called Michael Shanks the same name of an actor who played an archeologist on *Stargate*, the TV show.
+Haha there is a famous archeolog called Michael Shanks the same name of an actor who played an archeologist on *Stargate*, the TV show.

 *2020-4-16 19:23:20*